-Toyota RAV4 owners have reported 44 problems related to check engine light on (under the engine and engine cooling category).
+Toyota RAV4 owners have reported 53 problems related to check engine light on (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Toyota RAV4 based on all problems reported for the RAV4.

 The oil light and check engine light came on in my car.
 I was very surprised since my car is maintained on a regular.
 I bought my car used.
 When I went to get it looked at they told me I have engine sludge and my engine needs to be replace.
 This is a problem the manufacture should pay for.

 The contact owns a 2009 Toyota Rav4.
 The contact stated that while in reverse, the check engine warning light illuminated as the four wheel drive failed to function.
 The contact mentioned that the failure recurred intermittently.
 The vehicle was taken to a dealer where it was diagnosed that the four wheel drive needed to be reset.
 The manufacturer was not notified of the failure.
 The vehicle was not repaired.
 The approximate failure and current mileage was 20,000.

 See all problems of the 2009 Toyota RAV4 .